Find Affordable College Courses

 $38,840 Average Tuition & Fees

-With a ranking of #9, Savannah College of Art and Design did quite well on this year’s best value schools for graphic communications students.
-SCAD is a fairly large private not-for-profit school located in the medium-sized city of Savannah.
+Savannah College of Art and Design did quite well in this year’s ranking of the best value schools for graphic communications students.
+It came in at #9 on the list.
+SCAD is a large private not-for-profit school located in the midsize city of Savannah.

-The average tuition and fees for an out-of-state undergraduate student at SCAD are $38,840 a year.
+SCAD undergraduate students pay an average of $38,840 in tuition and fees each year.
 After completing their degree, graphic communication graduates from SCAD carry an average student debtload of $27,000.
 This translates to an average monthly loan payment of $1,030, based on a 10-year repayment plan.

 Read More…